aldolat/posts-in-sidebar/readme.txt

 == Changelog ==

-= 4.14.0 =
+= 4.15.0 =

-* Added new links to plugin line in the WordPress plugins management page.
-* Changed functions names in `pis-duplicate.js` to avoid conflicts with Duplicate Widgets plugin.
-* Load the JS for duplicating a widget only if "Duplicate Widgets" plugin is not active.
+* Added compatibility with Yoast SEO plugin when determining the main category of a post.
+* Cleaned and beautified HTML source code.
-* Updated compatibility to WordPress 5.6.
+* Updated compatibility to WordPress 5.7.

 The full changelog is documented in the changelog file released along with the plugin package and is hosted on [GitHub](https://github.com/aldolat/posts-in-sidebar/blob/master/CHANGELOG.md).